-Lung cancer screening at DuPage Medical Group is a comprehensive program.
+Lung cancer screening at Duly Health and Care is a comprehensive program.
 Patients who qualify will first see a provider who will explain all aspects of screening and assess the patient’s willingness to undergo additional testing if an abnormality is found.
 If the patient would like to continue, an order for a low-dose CT scan (LDCT) will be provided.
 This exam is very simple and typically takes less than 10 minutes to complete.
 Patients then need an annual scan until they pass the age of 80 or until it has been more than 15 years since they quit smoking.

 If you have questions regarding lung cancer screenings or would like to schedule an appointment with your provider, please schedule an appointment today.